-The Committee is made up of an independent chairperson, a consumer representative and a banking representative.
+The Committee is made up of an independent chairperson, an industry representative and a consumer representative.

 Ian Govey AM